LASIK and PRK:

 What is laser vision correction?

-It is a surgical procedure that uses a cool (non-thermal) beam of light to gently reshape the cornea the surface of the eye to improve vision.
-The laser removes microscopic bits of tissue to flatten the cornea (for nearsightedness), steepen the cornea (for farsightedness), and/or smooth out corneal irregularities (for astigmatism).
+It is a surgical procedure that uses a cool (non-thermal) beam of light to gently reshape the cornea — the surface of the eye — to improve vision.
+The laser removes microscopic bits of tissue to flatten the cornea (to correct nearsightedness), steepen the cornea (to correct farsightedness) and/or smooth out corneal irregularities (to correct astigmatism).

 Are LASIK and PRK safe?

 The FDA recognizes LASIK and PRK as proven, safe and effective.
 Laser vision correction uses a cool (non-thermal) beam of light that is computer controlled.
 The surgeon turns the laser on and is able to turn it off at any moment.
-There are many safeguards in place to reduce the risk of error.
-However, there are risks associated with any surgical procedure.
+Many safeguards are in place to reduce the risk of error.
+However, risks are associated with any surgical procedure.

 Although no one knows the exact number of complications, studies suggest that the incidence of minor difficulties such as dry eyes and nighttime glare is around 3 percent to 5 percent, while the risk of serious incidents such as lost vision is thought to be less than 1 percent.
 There are no known cases of blindness from LASIK or PRK.
-Read more about outcomes and complications.
+Again, outcomes generally are very good.

 Can I have both eyes done at the same time?